JEEVAABI/Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-/README.md

 ## Program:
 ```
 Program to verify the truth table in quartus for the basic logic gates using Verilog programming.
-Developed by: PRETHIVEERAJAN P
+Developed by: JEEVA ABISHSKE
-RegisterNumber: 212221230079
+RegisterNumber: 212221240018
 ```

 ```